Tennessee Payroll Tax Registration

 How Tennessee Payroll Registration Works

-There is one payroll tax setup task you may need to complete in Tennessee to get your new hire on payroll for the first time.
+There are 2 payroll tax setup tasks you may need to complete in Tennessee to get your new hire on payroll for the first time.
 You can follow the guide below to help you get registered directly with the Tennessee agencies or use Mosey to do it.

 If you have employees in Tennessee, you are required to register with the Department of Labor and Workforce Development for an Unemployment Insurance account by filing a Report to Determine Status, Application for Employer Number (Form LB-0441).
 This form must be filed by mail as there is no electronic filing options.
 Processing can take 10 business days and your account number and Unemployment Insurance tax rate will be mailed to you.
 Note: Tennessee does not have a personal income tax therefore withholding tax is not applicable in the state.